synduce/Synduce/README_EVALUATION.md

 # Kick-the-tires phase

 The reviewers can make sure that the artifact runs properly by running a few scripts and testing the tool on a simple benchmark.
+This README is focused on explaining which script can be run to reproduce the result in the paper.
+For more information on how to build the tool from source, and how to use the tool, more information can be found in `atropos/README.md`.
 The source code and the tool is located in the `atropos` folder, and all scripts should be run from that folder.
-All the scripts generate data in the `review_data` folder, which you can delete at any point to clean up the experimental data you generated.
+All the scripts generate data in the `atropos/review_data` folder, which you can delete at any point to clean up the experimental data you generated.

 ## Preliminary results